 How do I start staking ETH on Coinbase?

 Go to the Ethereum asset page under your Portfolio on web or mobile and follow the respective prompts.
-If you're signed in and eligible (see eligibility above), you may be able to convert your ETH to ETH2 and start staking immediately.
+If you're signed in and eligible (see eligibility requirements above), you may be able to convert your ETH to ETH2 and start staking.

-If you’re experiencing issues with staking, please make sure you’re using the latest version of the Coinbase mobile app.
+If you’re experiencing issues with staking on the Coinbase mobile app, please make sure you’re using the latest version.